aronwalsh/aronwalsh.github.io/_posts/2023-01-15-applesilicon.md

 ## Python

 I use [conda](https://www.anaconda.com/download/) as standard.
-This comes with all of the basic packages including [jupyter-lab](https://jupyter.org).
+This comes with the core python-related packages including [jupyter-lab](https://jupyter.org).
 It's straightforward once you download the Apple Silicon (not x86) installation file.
-Then of course you can install all of your favourite packages, e.g.
+Then you are free tp install all of your favourite packages, e.g.

 {% highlight ruby %}
 pip install pymatgen ase phonopy smact matminer